QSchenKI/Subclinical_athero_endotype/README.md

 ## Background

-This subclinical acrotid atherosclerosis endotype prediction is ...
+This is the software for subclinical carotid atherosclerosis endotype prediction.

 ## Before using